Avoiding Household Task Overwhelm

-A recent Time Use survey found that Americans spend on average, about 22 hours per week (about 2-3 hours daily) on housekeeping tasks.
+A recent Time Use survey found that American women spend on average, about 22 hours per week (about 2-3 hours daily) on housekeeping tasks.

 That is almost one full day every week, of cleaning, organizing, laundry, food shopping, cooking, dishes, yard work, errands, and others.
 What's more is that those 20+ weekly hours could be used for more important things: family, educational pursuits, making more money, recreational activities, exercise, hobbies, vacation, etc.

-While we cannot always entirely eliminate that sense of overwhelm, you can take action to minimize it.
+While people cannot always entirely eliminate that sense of overwhelm, they can take action to minimize it.
 There is nothing more stressful than coming home to visual noise in the form of clutter.
-Hiring a personal assistant or a housekeeping professional can greatly reduce your stress by removing the clutter and reducing the number of hours you spend on these daily tasks.
+Hiring a personal assistant, professional organizer or a housekeeping professional can greatly reduce your stress by removing the clutter & grime, and reducing the number of hours you spend on these daily tasks.
 The benefit is that you only have to focus on your higher priorities: helping with homework, watching kids play sports, running your small business, bonding with your newborn, healing from surgery or just simply relaxing.

 If your housekeeper does not currently offer add-on services, ask them if they would be willing to.
 At the very least, be sure that the housekeeping service or individual you select offers customized services as opposed to one-size-fits-all approach, and bonded and insured, professionals who will offer a schedule that fits your needs.

 Most services offer a complimentary walk through and consultation along with a free quote and a set scheduled appointment day.
-Other perks to look for or inquire about would be highly personalized housekeeping plans, citrus-based, "green" or minimally obtrusive supplies; a non-smoking, fully insured, fully trained, bi-lingual, English speaking housekeeper or housekeeping staff; convenient monthly or weekly online billing and a money back guarantee.
+Other perks to look for or inquire about would be highly personalized housekeeping plans, citrus-based, "green" or minimally obtrusive supplies; a non-smoking, fully insured, fully trained, bi-lingual, English speaking housekeeper or housekeeping staff; convenient monthly or weekly online billing and a satisfaction Golden Guarantee.

 On a budget?
 Negotiate with your housekeeper or service based on what you can spend.
 If you have a $50 monthly budget-ask what services that $50 will buy you and negotiate from there.
 (For example, I have a retired couple on a fixed income, who has me come in once a month to clean their 2 small bathrooms and small kitchen & dining area.
 I usually throw in the powder room, or the stairway because they are long-term clients.)
 As you feel less stressed, and are able to pay for them, you can gradually add services back in to your schedule.